Add me to newsletters

-When you buy artworks, sign up to our newsletter, give us feedback, we will store the personal information you give to us such as your name, email address, postal address, telephone number.
+When you buy artworks, sign up for our newsletter, give us feedback, we will store the personal information you give to us such as your name, email address, postal address, telephone number.
 We will also keep a record of your purchases.

 Automated technologies or interactions

-As you interact with our website, we may automatically collect Technical Data about your equipment, browsing actions and patterns.
+As you interact with our website, we may automatically collect Technical Data about your equipment, browsing actions, and patterns.
 We collect this personal data by using cookies and other similar technologies.

 Information from third parties

 We occasionally receive information about you from third parties as set out below: